KAIZN-io/Voy/README.md

 ## Getting started on Mac
-1. Create a working venv with `make venv`
+1. Create a working virtualenv with `make venv`
 2. Create some required structure with `make extra_folders`
 3. Temporary: Install a pdf converter with `brew cask install wkhtmltopdf`
 4. Start the server with `flask run`